Mass Effect 2: Lair of the Shadow Broker: Development and release

-Lair of the Shadow Broker was developed by BioWare and published by Electronic Arts.
+Lair of the Shadow Broker was developed by BioWare and published by Electronic Arts and Microsoft Game Studios.
 During development of Mass Effect 2, Bioware stated that downloadable content was becoming a fundamental part of the company's overall philosophy.
 The pack was announced to be in development on July 22, 2010, with the release of three brand-new screenshots of the game.
 BioWare stated that the decisions players make in Lair of the Shadow Broker would affect certain storylines in the then-upcoming Mass Effect 2 sequel Mass Effect 3.
 Animating the Shadow Broker's face involved some technical difficulties.
 According to BioWare, the game's default digital-acting system "could not handle the stresses of the new face, so custom work had to be done to animate his multiple eyes and triangular mouth."
 The soundtrack was composed by Christopher Lennertz, who previously penned the music for the Overlord downloadable content pack.

 Lair of the Shadow Broker was released on September 7, 2010, for Microsoft Windows and Xbox 360.
 Like Mass Effect 2's earlier downloadable content packs Kasumi – Stolen Memory and Overlord, the pack is freely included in the PlayStation 3 version of the game, which was released on January 18, 2011.
 In 2021, Lair of the Shadow Broker was remastered as part of the Mass Effect Legendary Edition.